cameronapak/anchor_uco/content/events/2019-06-18-back-to-school-retreat.md

 when: 'August 8-10, 2019'
 time: 'Be there @ 10:30am'
 where: 'Jacob''s Ladder in Chandler, OK'
+what: EarlyBird discount before July 16th!
+Only $30!
 cta: 'https://quickclick.com/r/ux30i'
-ctaMessage: REGISTER NOW!
-EarlyBird discount before July 16th!
-Only $30!
+ctaMessage: 'REGISTER NOW! '
 ---